xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.SHOW.PAGES**(name, page\_field)

-Name    is the name of the target PivotTable report.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the target PivotTable report.
 If name is omitted, Microsoft Excel will use the PivotTable report containing the active cell.

-Page\_field    is the name of a page field in the PivotTable report specified by the name argument.
+Page\_field&nbsp;&nbsp;&nbsp;&nbsp;is the name of a page field in the PivotTable report specified by the name argument.

 **Remarks**